 The mouse feels comfortable.
 Although there aren't any grips, there's a slightly textured pattern on each side to help prevent slipping.
 The side buttons are well-placed, and all hand sizes should have no problem reaching them with a fingertip grip.
 Due to its small size, larger hands will struggle to use it with a palm grip and extra-large hands with a claw grip.

 The Corsair KATAR PRO Wireless has fantastic wireless connectivity options.
 It requires a single AA battery which Corsair claims lasts up to 135 hours, though we haven't tested this.
 The CPI switch light also indicates battery life when powering on.
+If you prefer a wired option, the Corsair KATAR PRO XT is nearly identical to the KATAR PRO Wireless but it performs better.

 While the Corsair KATAR PRO Wireless has a wide CPI range, the sensitivity can only be set in increments of 100, which isn't as precise as some other options.
 The sensor is very consistent, and it doesn't tend to undershoot the set CPI by much.
 You can choose between four polling rates: 125Hz, 250Hz, 500Hz, and 1000Hz.
 Unfortunately, its lift-off distance is quite high, so the sensor might track your movement when repositioning your mouse.